Go-Women/nomination-dashboard/backend/README.md

    ​	**NOTE:** replace `PLACEHOLDER` with your local db username and password

-3. Place the following queries into the `backend/app/tests/` folder to create and initialize tables **`createDB.sql`** -- used to create tables
+3. Create a folder call `test` in the backend root directory the following queries into the `backend/app/tests/` folder to create and initialize tables
+    **`createDB.sql`** -- used to create tables

     **`setupDB.sql`** -- to run a query and populate some tables with static information